duality-solutions/Sequence/doc/multiwallet-qt.md

 Multiwallet Qt Development and Integration Strategy
 ===================================================

-In order to support loading of multiple wallets in silk-qt, a few changes in the UI architecture will be needed.
+In order to support loading of multiple wallets in sequence-qt, a few changes in the UI architecture will be needed.
 Fortunately, only four of the files in the existing project are affected by this change.

-Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the SilkGUI class moved over to these new classes.
+Two new classes have been implemented in two new .h/.cpp file pairs, with much of the functionality that was previously implemented in the SequenceGUI class moved over to these new classes.

-The two existing files most affected, by far, are silkgui.h and silkgui.cpp, as the SilkGUI class will require some major retrofitting.
+The two existing files most affected, by far, are sequencegui.h and sequencegui.cpp, as the SequenceGUI class will require some major retrofitting.

-Only requiring some minor changes is silk.cpp.
+Only requiring some minor changes is sequence.cpp.

-Finally, two new headers and source files will have to be added to silk-qt.pro.
+Finally, two new headers and source files will have to be added to sequence-qt.pro.

-Changes to class SilkGUI
+Changes to class SequenceGUI
 ---------------------------
-The principal change to the SilkGUI class concerns the QStackedWidget instance called centralWidget.
+The principal change to the SequenceGUI class concerns the QStackedWidget instance called centralWidget.
 This widget owns five page views: overviewPage, transactionsPage, addressBookPage, receiveCoinsPage, and sendCoinsPage.

 A new class called *WalletView* inheriting from QStackedWidget has been written to handle all renderings and updates of